Colosseum FAQ’s

 Following the extensive fire of 64 AD that ravaged a substantial portion of the city, Emperor Nero commissioned the creation of a magnificent palace, the Domus Aurea, in the devastated area.
 The citizens of Rome expressed their discontent with this palace.
 Upon Nero’s dethronement and Emperor Vespasian’s ascent, the latter ordered the dismantling of Nero’s palace complex and the construction of the Colosseum on the site, previously occupied by an artificial lake.
 The Colosseum was intended to serve as a grand amphitheater, catering to the entertainment of all Roman citizens.

-Originally known as the Flavian Amphitheater, the Colosseum’s name reflects its construction by Emperors Vespasian, Titus, and Domitian, all from the Flavian dynasty.
+Originally known as the Flavian Amphitheatre, the Colosseum’s name reflects its construction by Emperors Vespasian, Titus, and Domitian, all from the Flavian dynasty.
 The name “Colosseum” likely draws from the colossal bronze statue of Emperor Nero positioned adjacent to the edifice.
-This statue itself was modeled on the Colossus of Rhodes.
+This statue itself was modelled on the Colossus of Rhodes.

 The Colosseum boasts an elliptical structure with dimensions of 189 meters in length, 156 meters in width, and a height of 48.5 meters.
 The overall surface area of the building encompasses 6 acres.